dougmiller/theMetaCityArticles/lets-make-a-terrible-image-processing-pipeline.md

 To make this as lazy and as efficient as possible, the solution should probably revolve around a pipeline that watches a folder, does the work and then spits it out in a known folder.
 No clicking, no selecting and image then pressing upload and then download a zip of the contents.
 No waiting till I am back online after stomping around offline for a few days.

-Local problens, local solutions.
+Local problems, local solutions.

 [This screams of `inotifywait`](https://linux.die.net/man/1/inotifywait).

 ## Second things second
-There are a few things that will need to happen in this pipeline: take in an image, convert it to the defined formats, resize it to fit the media queries, rename the files appropriatly and then put them somewhere.
+There are a few things that will need to happen in this pipeline: take in an image, convert it to the defined formats, resize it to fit the media queries, rename the files appropriately and then put them somewhere.

-This whole process could be one giant bash script but that sounds a nightware to write, debug and support.
-So taking a page out of the unix philosophy: one function, one folder.
+This whole process could be one giant bash script but that sounds a nightmare to write, debug and support.
+So taking a page out of the Unix philosophy: one function, one folder.

 The general approach is: have a folder for the function (`format`, `resize`, `rename` etc) which can watch for input (a file written or copied in), do the next step and then push the file out to the next function.
 KISS.

 ## `inotifywait`
-You can ask linux to watch and react to a pretty compehansive set of actions that might happen on a folder or file: running `inotifywait -m file` will output them as they come in (the '`-m`' is for `monitor` which is used as the program will stop after the first event otherwise.
+You can ask Linux to watch and react to a pretty comprehensive set of actions that might happen on a folder or file: running `inotifywait -m file` will output them as they come in (the '`-m`' is for `monitor` which is used as the program will stop after the first event otherwise.

 This will output all the events that happen to the file or folder that is monitored.